robonoff/Cloud-Computing-2023-2024/Basic/README.md

-# Cloud Basic - Storage System Deployment
+# Cloud Basic - Storage System Deployment w/ Docker

 This folder drafts the required steps for deploying a cloud storage system using Docker.
 It exploits features from MySQL for the database, Nextcloud for the file storage and Locust for the load testing and benchmarking.